Firmware Updates

 • Networks you have previously saved are marked with a star

-• Select Enter Manually at the bottom to type in a hidden network name
+• Select Enter Manually at the top to type in a hidden network name

 3. Select a network from the list